mhlias/tholos/README.md

 - `region` is the AWS region your project will be deployed into
 - `roam-role` is the AWS IAM role that you can assume in the project's AWS accounts *1
 - `use-sts` is a boolean value that enables or disables STS authentication.
 If not enabled a profile name matching project-dev/prd is expected to be found in your AWS shared credentials file with access and secret keys.
+- `encrypt-s3-state` is a boolean value that enables or disables S3 remote state server side encryption.
 - `accounts-mapping` is a hash mapping your account-dev/prd used in the project to their AWS account IDS which is needed to assume roles and get STS tokens